 Woodshop.
 In our woodshop curriculum, our youngest students learn shop safety, simple assemblage techniques and how to use straight saws, vices, rulers, speed squares and files.
-Coping saws and wood burners are added to our students' tool boxes so that they can explore more complex challenges and create advanced works of art.
+Coping saws are added to our students' tool boxes so that they can explore more complex challenges and create advanced works of art.

 Clay studio.
 Our youngest artists make textures in clay and create free-standing sculptures.
 Building on their knowledge, students in grades three through five employ more complicated hand building techniques to create tiles, coil pots, and clay cylinders.